What Makes Looped Transformers Perform Better Than Non-Recursive Ones: What Makes Looped Transformers Perform Better

-\begin{itemize}[itemsep=0.2em, parsep=0em, topsep=0em, partopsep=0em, leftmargin=2em] \item \textbf{U-shaped Valley (Flat Valley~\footnote{Here we use `flat' to represent valleys with uniformly relatively small eigenvalues (U-shaped), and `steep' to represent valleys with both relatively large and small eigenvalues (V-shaped). }):} A valley is U-shaped if the condition number of the restricted Hessian is close to one.
-With a small constant $\delta \geq 0$: $\kappa(H_{\text{Valley}}) = \lambda_1/ \lambda_{d_V} \leq 1+\delta.$ \item \textbf{V-shaped Valley (Steep Valley~\footref{fn}):} A valley is V-shaped if the condition number of the restricted Hessian is large: $\kappa(H_{\text{Valley}}) = \lambda_1/\lambda_{d_V} \gg 1.$ \end{itemize} \end{definition}

 Definition \ref{def:river-valley-geometries} provides a formal characterization of the landscape's features.
 The river corresponds to directions with near-zero eigenvalues, forming a flat manifold where the loss value changes slowly, while the valley corresponds to directions with large eigenvalues.
-The geometry within the valley is determined by the condition number of the valley Hessian.
-Specifically, a U-shaped valley is characterized by a broad and flat floor through which the river flows.
-This valley is surrounded by uniformly steep cliffs, ensuring that movement in any direction within this subspace leads to a comparable loss.
-In contrast, a V-shaped valley is characterized by a narrow river channel, with cliffs of highly varied steepness.
-An intuitive illustration is presented in Figure \ref{fig:landscape}.
+The geometry within the valley is determined by two spectral metrics: its condition number and inverse Hessian average energy of valley Hessian.
+Specifically, a U-shaped valley is characterized by valley eigenvalues of similar magnitudes that remain bounded away from zero, manifesting as a small condition number and low average energy.
+Geometrically, this spectral characteristic creates uniformly steep cliffs, ensuring that movement in any direction within the valley leads to a comparable loss.
+These cliffs surround a broad and flat floor through which the river flows.
+In contrast, a V-shaped valley arises when valley eigenvalues are highly diverse and include values near the river threshold, manifesting as a large condition number and high average energy.
+This geometrically yields cliffs of highly varied steepness and a narrow river channel.
+An intuitive illustration is presented in Figure~\ref{fig:landscape}, with discussions on hyperparameters and representative loss examples in Appendix~\ref{app-sec:discussion_def}.